paritytech/parity-bridge/user_guide.md

 click `request 1 ether from faucet`

-after a couple of seconds your ether should show up in metamask!
+after a couple of seconds your ether should show up in metamask

 ## getting kovan test ether for `address1`